 - — Is feminism a war against the legal system, or societal culture?

 To determine and understand above-stated concerns, I put my endeavour by analyzing prevalent legal framework of Pakistan to sort out provisions embodied therein, which secure the rights of women.
 The foremost and fundamental document which regulates relation among state and people is ‘the Constitution’.
-Following to constitution, a comprehensive hierarchy of legislation is enforced to safeguard the women (citizen).

 The constitution of Pakistan expressly guarantees gender equality, Article 25(1) and Article 25(2) state that all people are equal before the law and are entitled to equal protection under the law, and that there should be no discrimination on the basis of sex alone, contrarily, the masses are oblivious on their rights, resultantly, the movement has waged combat within the gender which is ultimately detrimental to a country that, is already facing multiple sources of internal and external conflict.
 The constitution is the fundamental and paramount law to which all other laws must comply, to which all individuals of the country must defer.